Henning-Winker/FLSelex/README.md

 # User Handbook

-Documentation of the available applications and plotting functions is provided in the Draft [FLSelex Handbook]()
+Documentation of the available applications and plotting functions is provided in the preliminary [`FLSelex` Handbook](https://github.com/Henning-Winker/FLSelex/blob/main/vignette/FLSelex_handbook.pdf)

 # Licence